-TThe founders of Archimedean Academy envisioned a Charter school whose main goal is to provide its students an excellent education with emphasis in the teachings of the two main branches of the 3,000 year old Greek civilization: The Classical achievements in literature and the arts as they permeate our modern civilization and the art of mathematical thinking as the lifeline and the wind beneath modern science and technology.
+TThe founders of Archimedean Academy envisioned a Charter school whose main goal is to provide its students an excellent education with an emphasis in the teachings of the two main branches of the 3,000-year-old Greek civilization: The Classical achievements in literature and the arts as they permeate our modern civilization and the art of mathematical thinking as the lifeline and the wind beneath modern science and technology.

 A conservatory is a public place of instruction, designed to preserve and perfect the knowledge of some branch of science or art.
 Children blossom inside a rainbow of heritages and dreams deeply rooted in the belief that education of the highest quality will steer their lives for a better future in a better society.